MESGJanie/documentation/service/develop/README.md

-# Develop a Service
+# Develop a service

 ## Requirements

 To create and deploy services the Application needs to be installed.
 Follow this link to install the [Application](/./installation/node.md)